Geborgen/nordic-souls/README.md

 Many users report high FPS in most areas.
 This list is performance-friendly on almost any machine.
 The specs listed above are for 60 FPS, you can go lower if you don't mind losing some frames.
 Refer to the [performance section](#performance-tweaks) for more information.

 The Nordic Souls installation requires ~191 GB of free space, not including the total download size, which is ~137 GB.
 Overall, you'll need ~328 GB of free space, including downloads.
 Keep in mind that Wabbajack requires around 30 GB of extra space on your main drive for temporary and working files during installation, which Wabbajack roughly accounts for in the UI.

+> [!TIP]
-If the space requirement is uncomfortable, remember that you can delete downloads once the list is succesfully installed.
+> If the space requirement is uncomfortable, remember that you can delete downloads once the list is succesfully installed.
+You can also set your download location to a different drive than the installation location; more on that later.

 ## Installation

+If you are just updating the list, you can safely skip to [this section](#updating-the-list).

+> [!TIP]
-I HIGHLY recommend you buy Nexus Premium before installing the list.
+> I HIGHLY recommend you buy Nexus Premium before installing the list.
 You *technically* don't need it, but it will be an extremely long manual process if you don't have it.
 If you absolutely cannot buy premium, then put on a TV show or audiobook and make a day out it.

-If you are just updating the list, you can safely skip to [this section](#updating-the-list).

 ### Anniversary Edition